groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/visio-merging/guide-merging-vtx-files/_index.md

 ### Can I merge multiple VTX files into a single output using GroupDocs.Merger for .NET?
 Yes, you can merge multiple VTX files into one using the `Join` method provided by GroupDocs.Merger.
 ### Where can I find more documentation for GroupDocs.Merger for .NET?
-Visit the [documentation](https://reference.groupdocs.com/merger/net/) for detailed API references and usage examples.
+Visit the [documentation](https://tutorials.groupdocs.com/merger/net/) for detailed API tutorialss and usage examples.
 ### Is there a trial version available for GroupDocs.Merger for .NET?
 Yes, you can download a [free trial](https://releases.groupdocs.com/) to explore the capabilities of GroupDocs.Merger before purchasing.
 ### How can I get technical support for GroupDocs.Merger for .NET?